Implications of Narrow Spectra of Fast Radio Bursts: Introduction

 Up to the present, hundreds of FRB sources have been detected, and dozens of them show repeating behaviors \citep[e.g.,][]{CHIME21}.
-The increasing number of detected FRBs starts to shed light on the diversity among the phenomena, and the properties of the observed spectra and polarizations provide important information about the radiation mechanism of FRBs.
+The increasing number of detected FRBs starts to shed light on the diversity among the phenomena, and the properties of the observed spectra provide important information about the radiation mechanism of FRBs.
 The first CHIME/FRB catalog identified four observed archetypes of burst morphology \citep{Pleunis21}, including simple broadband, simple narrow band, temporally complex, and downward drifting.
-Meanwhile, FRB repeaters' bursts have a larger pulse duration, narrower bandwidth, and lower brightness temperature than those of the one-off FRBs, which might be due to a beaming, propagation effect, or intrinsic populations. \citet{Zhou22} recently reported over 600 bursts from the repeating FRB 20201124A during an active episode and found that the sub-bursts of FRB 20201124A show narrow emission spectra with a center frequency of $1.09~{\rm GHz}$ and a characteristic width of $\sim 277{\rm MHz}$.
+Meanwhile, the bursts from FRB repeaters have a larger pulse duration, narrower bandwidth, and lower brightness temperature than those of the one-off FRBs, which might be due to a beaming, propagation effect, or intrinsic populations. \citet{Law17} made the first simultaneous detection of FRB 20121102A using multiple telescopes and found that its burst spectra could not be well modeled by a power law and more like a Gaussian shape characterized by a $\sim500~{\rm MHz}$ envelope. \citet{Zhou22} recently reported over 600 bursts from the repeating FRB 20201124A during an active episode and found that the sub-bursts of FRB 20201124A show narrow spectra with a center frequency of $1.09~{\rm GHz}$ and a characteristic bandwidth of $\sim 277{\rm MHz}$.
 FRB 20220912A also has many bursts with narrow spectral bandwidth \citep{Zhang23}.
 For the bursts with their spectra within the L band of the Five-hundred-meter Aperture Spherical radio Telescope (FAST), the relative spectral bandwidth of the radio bursts was found to be distributed near $\Delta\nu/\nu_0\sim(0.1-0.2)$.
-Furthermore, some FRBs show more extremely narrow bandwidth.
+Some FRBs show more extremely narrow bandwidth.
 One burst of FRB 20190711A has a central frequency of $1.4~{\rm GHz}$ and a full-width-at-half-maximum (FWHM) bandwidth of just $65~{\rm MHz}$, and no evidence of any emission in the remaining part of the $3.3~{\rm GHz}$ band of the Ultra-wideband Low (UWL) receiver system of the Parkes radio telescope \citep{Kumar21b}, which means that the relative spectral bandwidth is only $\Delta\nu/\nu_0\sim0.05$.